 Comfortable debt protection metrics: leverage likely to moderate with expansion projects- BAL has a comfortable capital structure with gearing stood in the range of 0.4-0.6 times in the last three fiscals.
 While debt levels have increased due to a rise in the working capital requirements with scaling up of operations, the coverage indicators remained comfortable in the current fiscal, after a moderation witnessed in FY2024.
 ICRA notes that the company is setting up large expansion projects due to which the leverage (TD/OPBDITA) are expected to increase in the interim for the consolidated entity, owing to debt-funded nature of the nature.
-However, the entity is planning to start commercial production of backward integrated projects at the earliest to mitigate the impact to an extent.
-Once commissioned, it is expected to result in significant cost-savings for the www.icra .in Page | 2 entire operation owing to WHRB based power plant, which is likely to improve the overall cost-structure of the entity.
+Nonetheless, once commissioned, it is expected to result in significant cost-savings for the entire operation owing to WHRB based power plant, which is likely to improve the overall cost-structure of the entity.
 ICRA also notes that BAL has plans to set up renewable capacities for the Vizag operations.
 However, the same is subject to land allocation by the Government.
 ICRA will continue to monitor the development regarding the same and impact on the leverage position.